dolanpettit/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 The purpose of this exercise was to create a work day scheduler, that has an hour block for each hour of the work day (9AM - 5PM).
-The application contains HTML, CSS, Bootstrap, JavaScript, and Jquery.
+The application contains HTML, CSS, Bootstrap, JavaScript, Jquery, and moment.js.

 The first step was to create our index.html file, script.js file, and a file that contained our minified moment.js code.
 The index.html file was for the most part already constructed with a Jumbotron feature from Bootstrap, however I did have to manually add a container 'div' for our appended contents, as well as adding our scripts and link tags.